Burguete horse: History

-The Burguete derives from cross-breeding of indigenous Basque mares of the Jaca Navarra with foreign stallions of Trait Breton, Postier Breton and Percheron breeds, and later with Ardennes and Comtois stock.
-It received recognition from the national government in 1979, when it was included in the Catálogo Oficial de Razas de Ganado de España.
+The Burguete derives from cross-breeding of indigenous Basque mares of Jaca Navarra type with foreign stallions of the Trait Breton, Postier Breton and Percheron breeds, and later with Ardennes and Comtois stock.
+It received recognition from the national government of Spain in 1979, when it was included in the Catálogo Oficial de Razas de Ganado de España.
+The name of the breed, both in Basque and in Spanish, is derived from that of the municipio of Auritz/Burguete in north-eastern Navarre.